jwwangchn/NWD/README.md

 You can refer to MMDetection to install and run this project.

-[mmcv-aitod](https://github.com/jwwangchn/mmcv-aitod) needs to be installed.
+[mmcv-aitod](https://github.com/jwwangchn/mmcv-aitod) needs to be installed for replacing official mmcv.
 [cocoapi-aitod](https://github.com/jwwangchn/cocoapi-aitod) can be used to evaluate performance on AI-TOD.